cuhklinlab/JSNMF_py/README.md

 S = result['S']
 ```

-You can refer to [here](https://github.com/cuhklinlab/JSNMF_py/blob/main/Example/demo_jsnmf.ipynb) for a simple illustration of the use of JSNMF, with clustering and visualization results shown .
+You can refer to [here](https://github.com/cuhklinlab/JSNMF_py/blob/main/Example/demo_jsnmf.ipynb) for a simple illustration of the use of this package, with clustering and visualization results shown .